-ERISA Section 4010 requires that sponsors of certain single-employer qualified defined benefit pension plans with significant underfunding provide specified financial and actuarial information to PBGC.
-ERISA Section 4010(e) requires PBGC to annually submit to the Committee on Health, Education, Labor, and Pensions and the Committee on Finance of the Senate and the Committee on Education and the Workforce and the Committee on Ways and Means of the House of Representatives, a summary report in the aggregate of the Information submitted to PBGC under Section 4010.
-This report summarizes 4010 information submitted for information years ending in 2008 through 2011.
+ERISA Section 4010 requires that sponsors of certain single-employer qualified defined benefit pension plans with significant underfunding provide specified financial and actuarial information about the plans and employers in the sponsors' controlled group to PBGC.
+ERISA Section 4010(e) requires PBGC to annually submit to the Committee on Health, Education, Labor, and Pensions and the Committee on Finance of the Senate and the Committee on Education and the Workforce and the Committee on Ways and Means of the House of Representatives, a summary report in the aggregate of the information submitted to PBGC under Section 4010.
+This report summarizes 4010 information submitted for information years ending in 2008 through 2012.1

-The plans for which this information is reported are not representative of the defined benefit plan universe, nor are they representative of PBGC's insurance exposure.
+Due to the limitations on who files, the plans for which this information is reported are not representative of the defined benefit plan universe, nor are they representative of PBGC's insurance exposure.
 Readers are cautioned against extrapolating this information to the much broader population of companies and plans in the defined benefit plan system, or using this information to draw conclusions about historic trends.